Creedyfish/Trial-project-Generic-Tech-agnostic/README.md

 | `email`    | `string` | **Required**. email to Find user from database |
 | `password` | `string` | **Required**. for User validation              |

+would login every credentials for user roles for admin role use:

+email: admin@example.com

+password: admin

 #### POST SignUp

 ```http
   POST /api/auth/signup
 ```

+Would only send a confirmation response upon call

 #### GET all Recipes

 ```http
   GET /api/
 ```

+Get all Recipe Items of all users.

 #### GET Recipe